EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/2-PlotQuests.md

 ### New Year's Festival
+Begging at the afternoon of the last day of the year

 #### Night of Dancing
 The player characters can join the festivities by dancing to the music of the bards.
-If a player character succeeds on a DC 15 Charisma (Performance) check one of the following events can happen.
+If a player character succeeds on a DC 10 Charisma (Performance) check one of the following events can happen.
 Once an event has happened it can't occur again.
 ___
 ***The red dress gall.***
 If a male player character succeeds the check, a mysterious young woman with short blond hair, dark brown eyes, a firm grip, and wearing a red summer dress invites the player character to dance.